Aphrodine-wq/fairtradeworker-texa/PRD.md

 ## Animations

-Animations should feel snappy and purposeful—like the satisfying click of a quality power tool.
-Use motion to guide attention during the AI scoping process (progressive reveal), provide satisfying feedback on bid submissions and territory claims (scale + fade), and smooth transitions between dashboard views.
-Avoid anything that feels sluggish or decorative.
-Every animation should make the interface feel more responsive and delightful.
+Animations feel snappy and purposeful with a spring-based physics model that creates natural, delightful interactions.
+The 3D theme toggle rotates smoothly with a spring transition (0.8s) when switching between light and dark modes, while the entire page fades gracefully (0.4s) during theme changes.
+Motion guides attention during the AI scoping process with progressive reveals, provides satisfying feedback on bid submissions with scale and fade effects, and creates smooth transitions between dashboard views.
+Buttons respond with subtle lift (2px translate-y) and enhanced shadows on hover, then scale down slightly (scale-95) on click for tactile feedback.
+Every animation makes the interface feel more responsive and delightful without feeling sluggish or decorative.

 ## Component Selection

 - **Components**:
-  - Button (primary, secondary, ghost variants with orange/blue theming)
+  - Button (primary, secondary, ghost variants with blue theming, improved hover effects)
-  - Card (for job listings, bids, stats, white bg with subtle shadows)
+  - Card (for job listings, bids, stats, white bg with subtle shadows and hover lift)
-  - Input, Textarea (for forms with focus states)
+  - Input, Textarea (for forms with focus states, 16px minimum text size)
   - Dialog (for bid submission, payment flows, confirmations, customer details)
   - Tabs (for contractor dashboard sections: Browse Jobs, CRM, Invoices)
   - Badge (for Pro status, job status, county status, customer status)
   - Avatar (for user profiles)
-  - Table (for job listings, invoice lists)
+  - Table (for job listings, invoice lists, transforms to cards on mobile)
   - Progress (for AI scoping loading state)
   - Toaster (sonner for notifications, especially invite confirmations)
-  - Lightbox (full-screen photo viewer with keyboard navigation)
+  - Lightbox (full-screen photo viewer with keyboard navigation and pinch-to-zoom)
   - Label (for form fields in instant invite widget)
+  - ThemeToggle (3D animated sun/moon toggle with spring physics)

 - **Customizations**:
   - Custom territory map component using SVG for Texas counties (no external map library in demo)